 Art does not always fit into nice little boxes because of it’s subjective nature, however it does fit nicely into historical contexts, traditions, and movements relatively well.
 I have included the works of great abstract artists for educational purposes and juxtaposed them against some of my own photos and theories.
 I have also included “the 7 elements of Art” that many are familiar with as artists and a “puzzle analogy” to offer a visual transition of the types of archistract art.
 I have used this type of analogy to relate the information to a common idea about how the sum of the parts can equal the whole (the actual physical building) but that the whole may look different as you are putting all the parts together bit by bit (your photographic vision of the building).
 While standing there in contemplative wonder about how you are going to photograph a beautiful building, you are faced with a puzzle to be solved based on your own photographic vision.
 You will also notice that the “Contextual Archistract” type and examples include long exposure photographs of architecture (e.g., clouds as an element of abstraction along with the architecture), multiple elements in a photograph where the main subject or visual focus is on architecture but it can also include subjects such as people (e.g., “ghosts”) or other buildings within the context of abstracted architecture.

 An extension or subtype of Contextual Archistract Art is what may be called “deliteralism” or a form of “deliteralization” in your photography where you enhance, emphasize or embellish parts of the architecture or the surrounding context of other buildings, clouds, etc., while de-emphasizing other elements in the scene using light, luminosity, shadow and tone differentials in your photo.
-Take the photo of the Royal Ontario Museum below in a RAW long exposure photograph and one converted in black and white using this principle of abstraction.
+Take the photo of the Royal Ontario Museum below in a RAW long exposure photograph (taken with the Formatt Hitech 16 Stop Firecrest Filter) and one converted in black and white using this principle of abstraction.
 You can see in the black and white photograph that I have emphasized and de-emphasized parts of the architecture while maintaining it’s integrity as an “abstract portrait”.
-The long exposure look of streaming clouds or ghosting of people in motion contributes itself is itself a form of abstraction, anti-realism, or a deliteralization of contexts.
+The long exposure look of streaming clouds or ghosting of people in motion contributes to the overall form of abstraction, anti-realism, or a deliteralization of contexts.